stanleyhuynh/stanleyhuynh.github.io/_posts/2021-06-09-run-challenge-day-1.md

-# 4 Week - 10 km Running Challenge
+---
+last-updated: home
+---
 This is officially my first blog post and a start to trying to respark my passion for running.
 Of all things this will aim to motivate myself, as well as to give realistic expectations of what preparing for a 10 km entails.
-FYI I've never really followed any running plans before.
+I've never really followed any running plans before.

+# 4 Week - 10 km Running Challenge
 ### What is this challenge?
 Essentially my goal is to follow a 4 week (30 day) training plan to build up to a 10 km (6.2 miles) run.